Returns the variance of the entire population.

-- VAR.P assumes that the column refers the entire population.
-If your data represents a sample of the population, then compute the variance by using VAR.S.
+- VARX.P evaluates <expression> for each row of <table> and returns the variance of <expression> assuming that <table> refers to the entire population..
+If <table> represents a sample of the population, then compute the variance by using VARX.S.

-- VAR.P uses the following formula:∑(x – x̃)²/nwhere x̃ is the average value of x for the entire populationand n is the population size
+- VARX.P uses the following formula:∑(x – x̃)²/nwhere x̃ is the average value of x for the entire populationand n is the population size

 - Blank rows are filtered out from columnName and not considered in the calculations.